Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 \subsection{Detection of \ion{He}{ii} $\lambda$1640 emission}

 We detect low-SB \ion{He}{ii} emission from three distinct regions within the Ly$\alpha$ blob.
-We visualise this detection in Figure~\ref{fig:heii_maxsn}, where we show a the resulting maximum S/N map from the \texttt{LSDCat} 3D cross-correlated datacube, as well as an adaptive narrow-band image (see Sect.~\ref{sec:adapt-lyalpha-image}).
+We visualise this detection in Figure~\ref{fig:heii_maxsn}, where we show the resulting maximum S/N map from the \texttt{LSDCat} 3D cross-correlated datacube (Sect.~\ref{sec:maximum-sn-image}).
 Here we evaluated the S/N datacube between $\lambda_{\mathrm{min}} = 6719$\AA{} and $\lambda_{\mathrm{max}} = 6729$\AA{} (i.e. $\pm 5$\AA{} around \ion{He}{ii} at $z=3.1$).
-Moreover, the adaptive narrowband was extracted by using voxels with $\mathrm{S/N}>3$ from the S/N datacube.
-In order to provide a visual representation of the noise level in regions not containing any signal, we summed spaxels with $\mathrm{S/N}<3$ by $\pm 2$\AA{} around 6724\,\AA{}.
+We also show in Figure~\ref{fig:heii_maxsn} an adaptive narrow-band image for \ion{He}{ii} constructed similarly as the adaptive Ly$\alpha$ image in Sect.~\ref{sec:adaptive-narrow-band}.
+Due to the faintness of the emission we lowered the extraction threshold a bit, i.e. here the image was extracted by using voxels with $\mathrm{S/N}>3$ from the S/N datacube.
+We provide a visual representation of the noise level in regions not containing any detected signal in the same manner as we did for the adaptive Ly$\alpha$ image, i.e. we sum $\mathrm{S/N}<3$ spaxels by $\pm 2.5$\AA{} (4 spectral bins) around 6724\,\AA{}.

 We label the three regions where \ion{He}{ii} is detected with $\mathrm{S/N} > 6$ ``south'', ``north'', and ``LAB8'' in Figure~\ref{fig:heii_maxsn}.
-The ``south'' region is located south-west in close proximity the ALMA continuum sources LAB1-ALMA1 and LAB1-ALMA2 while being slightly north-east in vicinity of the Lyman break galaxy SSA22a-C11.
+The ``south'' region is located south-west in proximity the ALMA continuum sources LAB1-ALMA1 and LAB1-ALMA2 while being slightly north-east of the Lyman break galaxy SSA22a-C11.
 The ``north'' \ion{He}{ii} region can not be associated with any known source in LAB\,1.
-It is located in the north-western part of the circular Ly$\alpha$ flux depression described as ``bubble'' in Sects.~\ref{sec:veloc-slic-lyalpha} and \ref{sec:adapt-lyalpha-image}.
-Lastly, the ``LAB8'' region appears in very close proximity to the Lyman break galaxy SSA22a-C15.
-We report in Table~\ref{tab:heiiprop} positions of those three S/N-weighted positions of regions calculated following Eq.~(21) of \cite{Herenz2017}.
-All regions are within regions of Ly$\alpha$ surface-brightness above $5\times10^{-18}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$.
+This region is co-spatial with the feature labelled ``northern high SB region'' in Fig.~\ref{fig:maxsn}.
+It is also co-spatial with the region labelled R2 in \cite{Weijmans2010} and \cite{McLinden2013}.
+Lastly, the ``LAB8'' region appears in proximity to the Lyman break galaxy SSA22a-C15.
+We report in Table~\ref{tab:heiiprop} positions of those regions.
+These positions are S/N-weighted, i.e. calculated according to Eq.~(\ref{eq:xycen}) with $I_{xy}$ replaced by the pixel values of the maximum S/N map $\mathrm{SN}_{xy}$ and only considering pixels satisfying $\mathrm{SN}_{xy} \geq 6$ for each region.
+All \ion{He}{ii} peaks are within regions of Ly$\alpha$ surface-brightness above $5\times10^{-18}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$.
 But the morphological features seen in \ion{He}{ii} are considerably different compared to the morphology of Ly$\alpha$ above this surface brightness limit.

 In order to extract 1D spectra from those regions we created apertures consisting of contiguous regions with $\mathrm{S/N}>5.5$ in the maximum S/N image.
 The corresponding areas of these \ion{He}{ii} morphology-matched apertures are also listed in Table~\ref{tab:heiiprop}.
 The in those regions extracted spectral profiles of the \ion{He}{ii} emission are shown in the bottom panels of Figure~\ref{fig:heii_maxsn}.
 We furthermore compare in this figure the \ion{He}{ii} spectral profiles to the Ly$\alpha$ profiles extracted in the same regions.